heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 The Global Unicast addresses in use are visible from the device's OS (simple!), so seeing a device's "public" address does not involve having to cross-reference a device's private IP with a firewall public/private NAT configuration like in IPv4.

 ### Firewalls can be set to simply passthru incoming IPv6 traffic, allowing simple inbound connectivity for any apps or services without any extra signaling protocol or manual firewall configuration.
-As the RFCs state, do not confuse "addressability with reachability".
+As the RFCs state, do not confuse "addressability" with "reachability".
 To quote RFC7368:

         An IPv6-based home network architecture should embrace the transparent end-to-end communications model as described in [RFC2775].
 Each device should be globally addressable, and those addresses must not be altered in transit.
 However, security perimeters can be applied to restrict end-to-end communications, and thus while a host may be globally addressable, it may not be globally reachable.